Fort Denison: Recent restorative works

 Since 1992, the NSW National Parks & Wildlife Service, which manages the site, has spent around A$2m conserving and upgrading the facilities.
 EnergyAustralia also made a significant contribution for the work via the Foundation for National Parks and Wildlife.

 Following publication of a conservation plan, further renovation commenced in 1999 and was completed in 2001.
 The conservation and adaptive re-use of the island was awarded the NSW Royal Australian Institute of Architects (RAIA) Conservation Award; a Commendation in the National RAIA Awards; and a National Trust Heritage Award in 2001.

 Increased harbour traffic has already destroyed the slipway.
 Furthermore, the porous sandstone drinks in the salt right down to the fort's foundations.
 In 2007 the government announced a $1.5 million rescue package.
 Fort Denison is now home to more than 100 birds.

-Fort Denison is now a museum, tourist attraction, restaurant, and popular location for wedding receptions and corporate events.
+Fort Denison – Muddawahnyuh remains closed to visitors for service upgrades and conservation works until mid-2025.
+Fort Denison is a museum, tourist attraction, restaurant, and popular location for wedding receptions and corporate events.
 The tourist facility contains an exhibition of the island's history from Aboriginal times.
 Access to Fort Denison is via a ferry that departs Wharf 6 at Circular Quay every 45 minutes, 7 days a week.
 The price of the ferry ticket includes the landing fee.
 Guided tours of the island, including the Martello tower are at an additional cost.
 NSW National Parks & Wildlife Services conducts the tours.

 In 2004 the NSW National Parks & Wildlife Service restored the lighthouse beacon, which is still in use and supports operation of a Harbour Navigational Facility, with tide gauge, navigation channel markers, foghorn and beacon, established in the mid-19th century.
 The Bureau of Meteorology operates a weather facility from the island and publishes observations at half-hourly intervals on its website.

 The custom of firing a gun daily at 1pm began in 1906 to enable sailors to set their ship's chronometers correctly.
 The daily gun continued until World War II when the authorities stopped it for fear of alarming residents.
 The practice recommenced in 1986.

 Restaurant on the Island

 The Fort Denison Restaurant was opened on the island in 2006, although the restaurant lease expired in June 2017 and is yet to be renewed.
-Throughout the years since it has been voted in the top five waterfront restaurants worldwide by the Sydney Morning Herald, and was open for lunch 7 days a week year round, dinners on a Sunday, and for special events and occasions which can be found on their website.
+Throughout the years since it has been voted in the top five waterfront restaurants worldwide by The Sydney Morning Herald, and was open for lunch seven days a week year round, dinners on a Sunday, and for special events and occasions which can be found on their website.
 Bookings for major occasions, such as New Year's Eve, were coveted.